marsbroshok/mlops-labs/lab-12-kfp-pipeline/README.md

 The training step in the pipeline employes the AI Platform Training component to schedule a  AI Platform Training job in a custom training container.
 You need to build the training container image before you can run the pipeline.
 You also need to build the image that provides a runtime environment for the **Retrieve Best Run** and **Evaluate Model** components.

-To maintain the consistency between the development environment (AI Platform Notebooks) and the pipeline s runtime environment on the GKE, both container images are derivatives of the image used by the AI Platform Notebooks instance - `gcr.io/[YOUR_PROJECT_ID]/mlops-dev:TF115-TFX015-KFP136`.
+To maintain the consistency between the development environment (AI Platform Notebooks) and the pipeline's runtime environment on the GKE, both container images are derivatives of the image used by the AI Platform Notebooks instance - `gcr.io/[YOUR_PROJECT_ID]/mlops-dev:TF115-TFX015-KFP136`.

-### Building the training image
+#### Building the training image

 MAKE SURE to update the Dockerfile in the `trainer_image` folder with the URI pointing to your Container Registry.

 ```
 PROJECT_ID=[YOUR_PROJECT_ID]

 IMAGE_NAME=trainer_image
 TAG=latest
 IMAGE_URI="gcr.io/${PROJECT_ID}/${IMAGE_NAME}:${TAG}"